-Roy Wilkinson has worked as a journalist, writer, editor and total-ised rock operative for 30 years.
+Roy Wilkinson has worked as a journalist, writer and editor for 30 years.
 He has worked for print titles and websites including The Guardian, The Independent, MOJO, Q, Sounds, Select, Kerrang!, Smash Hits, NME, The Westmorland Gazette, The Angling Times, Caught by the River and The Quietus.
 He has managed music groups including British Sea Power and Cornershop.
 His acclaimed rock/family/forestry non-fiction narrative Do It For Your Mum was published in 2011.
 “The year’s finest memoir,” said The Guardian.

-In 2020, Roy has been writing and editing his forthcoming “alphanumeric fictive progression”, Dark Lustre – rock music and submarine mystery set against a backdrop of Barnstaple, Berlin and Bavaria.
+Recently, Roy has written and published the “alphanumeric fictive progression” Dark Lustre – rock music and mythical gold set against a backdrop of Barnstaple, Berlin and Bavaria.
 Roy has also been preparing visual and sound art, as part of the Great South West Intergenerational Cultural Outreach organisation.
 Warning!
 Multi-media!
 Featuring words and music.
-Plus a finite supply of Roy’s sought-after “dodo-ist readymades” artworks.

 Roy is available for work as a writer and editor.
 He has overseen album releases for labels including Heavenly Recordings and Rough Trade, compiling all music, text and visuals.